Top Teams from Arab Innovation Academy 2019

 AWARD: HAG Consulting Accelerator Program

-A platform that allows users to rent their car.
-Anyone with an unutilized car can offer it for rent and a random person who is in need of a car can take it via that platform.
+First of all, anyone with an unutilized car can offer it for rent.
+By that, any person who is in need of a car can take it via that platform.

 AWARD: HAG Consulting Accelerator Program